-Every single page on your website is important.
-There should not be a single page that your visitors can click into that has not been thoughtfully designed, tested for functionality, and created with your brand in mind.
+Every single page on your website is important; there shouldn’t be a single page that your visitors can click into that hasn’t been thoughtfully designed, tested for functionality, and created with your brand in mind.
 Yes, your home page is important, as are your landing pages.
 Your blog posts are important as well.
 However, let’s take a moment to discuss your ‘Contact Us‘ page.

 This is another example of a contact page that has design elements and images that match the other pages on the website.
+Not only is it colourful, but it effectively shows off the developers’ talents!
 In addition to this, the form is short and simple.
-The web designer also provides a direct email and twitter link to visitors who don’t want to fill out a form.
 By keeping the form simple and short, the web designer makes it more likely that the customer will leave feedback.
+The web designer also provides a direct email and Twitter link to visitors who don’t want to fill out a form.

-This ‘contact me’ page is embedded directly onto the home page of the website.
-This is a useful technique because visitors don’t have to click, they just scroll down to enter their contact information and to send a message.
+This ‘contact me’ page for a freelance web designer is embedded directly onto the home page of the website.
+This is a useful technique because visitors don’t have to click – they just scroll down to enter their contact information and send a message.
 The web developer helpfully provides the email address and phone number.
 What is especially notable here is the automatically rotating series of customer testimonial quotes.

-The first thing you will notice about this contact page is the design.
-The company logo is prominently displayed, and the web designer has selected a great image that reflects the purpose of the page without being gimmicky or cheesy.
-The form is short and easy to fill out.
-Even better, the page also includes alternative methods for making contact, and provides visitors with a guarantee that they will be contacted within 24 hours.
-The map indicating the company’s exact location is an important feature that many web designers neglect.
+The first thing you will notice about this production company’s contact page is the design: the company logo is prominently displayed, and the web designer has selected a subtle background image to accent the form in the foreground.
+The form itself is short and easy to fill out.
+Even better, the page includes alternative methods for making contact, both through social media and through instant chat boxes.

 What to Include in Your “Contact Us” Page